carbon-language/carbon-lang/utils/README.md

 Any editor that supports Language server protocol and/or tree-sitter is supported.
 The editor just needs to be configured manually.
-`bazel build language_server` produces the language server binary.
+`bazel build //toolchain` produces the language server binary.
 `utils/treesitter` contains the treesitter grammar.